ibm-cloud-docs/EventStreams/restricting_access_enterprise.md

 Refer to this [example](https://cloud.ibm.com/docs/terraform?topic=terraform-event-streams-resources) about how to set the `private_ip_allowlist` in a Terraform script.

-Note: If the terraform script is executed from Schematics, additional IPs are required to be added into Event Streams' `private_ip_allowlist` to allow Schematics to access Event Streams' API endpoints.
-Find the IPs of Schematics in each region from [here](https://cloud.ibm.com/docs/schematics?topic=schematics-allowed-ipaddresses).
+Note: If the terraform script is executed from Schematics, additional IPs are required to be added into the `private_ip_allowlist` of {{site.data.keyword.messagehub}}' to allow Schematics to access {{site.data.keyword.messagehub}}' API endpoints.
+You can find the IPs of Schematics in each region from [Opening required IP addresses for IBM Cloud Schematics in your firewall](https://cloud.ibm.com/docs/schematics?topic=schematics-allowed-ipaddresses).

 ## Obtaining Virtual Private Cloud (VPC) CSE source IP addresses